 I thought when a person gets married their income becomes one.
 I'm not understanding why I can't take both to court for support.
 She has insurance on our kids, why does she have the right to do that but doesn't have rights over our kids?

 A stepparent may take out insurance policy on the children of their spouse as the children are considered dependents of the biological parent and that person's spouse (at least for insurance purposes).
-She has custodial/guardianship rights and obligations granted by the stepparent relationship, but...Read more »
+She has custodial/guardianship rights and obligations granted by the stepparent...Read more »

 Only your income and his income is included in the calculation.
 His wife's income is not included.
 No, you cannot take his wife to court because she has no legal rights or responsibilities to your child.